 Using the resize handles

 Click the slide object.
-A rectangular dashed line border will appear around it, with the white resize handles on the corners and sides.
+A rectangular dashed line border, called bounding box, will appear around it, with the white resize handles on the corners and sides.
 Drag a handle on left or right to change the width alone, on top or bottom to change the height alone, or on a corner to change the width and height at the same time.

 To keep the proportion of width and height while resizing, hold the shift key and drag one of the corner handles.